-Make yourself a business plan, use checklists to stay on track, and write every day.
-Most self-published authors release eBooks and use POD (print on demand) for paperback.
+Make a business plan, use checklists to stay on track, and write every day.
+Most self-published authors release eBooks and use POD (print on demand) for a paperback.
 If you want to self-publish you need to consider your format.

 The most popular eBook distributors are:

 - Amazon Kindle for Ebook using Mobipocket format